-Take a saucepan or kadai, add ½ tsp of ghee and swirl so that ghee /clarified butter coats saucepan.
+Take a saucepan or kadai, add ½ teaspoon of ghee and swirl so that ghee /clarified butter coats saucepan.
 This avoids scorching of milk from bottom.

 Add 1litre of full fat whole milk boil the milk, when milk starts to froth and rises on stop.
 Regulate the flame to low.

-Take 2 tbsp of boiled milk and soak 12-15 strands of saffron in it, set aside.
+Take 2 tablespoon of boiled milk and soak 12-15 strands of saffron in it, set aside.